-Best Practices for Co-selling with Microsoft
+Best practices for co-selling with Microsoft

-Add details to your lead like what you are trying to achieve, who you are talking to, how far the deal has progressed, and how can Microsoft help
+Add details to your lead like what you are trying to achieve, who you are talking to, how far the deal has progressed, and how Microsoft can help

 Be clear and explicit in the solution value to get to the “top of the pile”

 Invest the time to make the co-sell assets as clear and impactful as possible

 Maintain the co-sell assets and ensure they are fresh and relevant